cybozu-go/meows/docs/design.md

      registration token to `Pod` `env`.
   - Runner watcher: A component to watch registered information about runners on GitHub periodically.
-  - `Pod` sweeper: A component to sweep Pods which exceeds the deletion time annotation periodically.
+  - `Pod` sweeper: A component to sweep Pods which exceeds the deletion time available from annotation or Runner Pod API periodically.
 - Slack agent
   - Notifier: HTTP Server which accepts requests from runner `Pod`s and notify user whether jobs are failed or not via Slack Webhook.